Taste, Tariffs & Sustainable Trade:

 Jeffrey Shimamoto, drawing on over two decades of cross-cultural business experience between the U.S. and Japan, will share firsthand insights on the complexities of importing and exporting food across the Pacific and the real-world impact of trade policy and tariffs on business operations.

-Devry Boughner Vorwerk will broaden the conversation to examine how evolving trade frameworks shape global sustainability in food and agriculture, while
+Devry Boughner Vorwerk will broaden the conversation to examine how evolving trade frameworks shape global sustainability in food and agriculture.
+Devry's areas of expertise are business development, trade and the intersection of sustainability in global commerce

-John Stenderup will offer a supply chain perspective on how tariffs and shifting trade dynamics create logistical challenges, particularly for perishable goods moving through complex cold chains.
+John Stenderup will offer a supply chain perspective on how tariffs, shifting trade dynamics and the geopolitical climate create logistical challenges, particularly for perishable goods moving through complex cold chains.

 Date & Time: